CIO Summit 2020

 Gain fresh inspiration, insight and knowledge into the greatest influences facing the technology industry currently.

-In addition to the physical event at Spark Arena, you will have the option to attend our virtual CIO Stadium.
-Perfect if your schedule does not allow you to make it.
-You can log in and take part in the CIO Summit for 30 days after the event.
+You can also log in and take part in the CIO Summit for 30 days after the event.

 Interviews and articles by iStart editor